Garden Word of the Day

 The what and when of cucurbit pox

 This disease affects nearly all members of the cucurbit family.
-This means cantaloupe, gourds, honeydew, summer and winter squash, and pumpkins are all susceptible.
+So cantaloupe, gourds, honeydew, summer and winter squash, and pumpkins are all susceptible.
 For some reason, watermelon is rarely affected.
 I don’t know why.

 Cucurbit scab is a fungal disease of the squash family caused by Cladosporium cucumerinum.
-This disease thrives in areas with cool, moist weather and becomes a serious problem when temperatures are between 57°F and 77°F. Moisture can be from heavy dew, frequent fog, or light rain.
+This disease thrives under cool, moist conditions.
+It becomes a real problem when temperatures are between 57°F and 77°F. Moisture can be from heavy dew, frequent fog, or light rain.

 Cucurbit scab symptoms

-Cucurbit scab is found around the world.
-Symptoms can vary quite a bit, depending on where it occurs.
+Cucurbit scab occurs around the world.
+Symptoms can vary quite a bit, depending on location.
 Generally speaking, this disease presents as dark, olive-colored, velvety lesions on the surface of cucurbit fruits.
 Those lesions may also be brown or black.
 They are usually sunken and one-eighth of an inch in diameter.
 These lesions occur because of the pathogen’s ability to break down pectin and cellulose.
 A gummy substance may ooze from these lesions.
 As they mature, these spots get darker and sink into the fruit, creating holes loved by fruit flies and other pests.
 These pits can merge into rotted areas up to two inches across.
-In more resistant varieties, these lesions evolve into hard, warty structures.
+In more resistant varieties, these lesions evolve into rigid, warty structures.

 Cucurbit scab management

-Prevention is your first line of defense with any disease.
+Prevention is your first line of defense, as with any disease.
 Buying certified disease-free seeds, seedlings, and mature plants can help keep spores out of your landscape.
-Spores are spread by insects, tools, clothing, splashing rain, and the wind, so you’ll still have to be on the lookout.
+Insects, tools, clothing, splashing rain, and the wind can spread these spores, so you still have to be on the lookout.

 You can prevent cucurbit scab from occurring with some simple cultural practices: